gsingh1017/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is my first working game ever coded.
 It may not be the most optimised code, but it a working game based on my tests.

+The game is played entirely in the console.

 A little explination on how I coded this game: